Tonkovski/seuLectRsv/README.md

      - `filter` is used to focus on certain lecture categories.
 The list's order determines the choosing priority.
 The available choices are `心理`, `法律`, `艺术`, `其他` and `非讲座`.
  - Check configExample.json for tutorial.

+Update 2024-11-16:
+* Fixed a dumb bug which greatly lags reservation process.

 Update 2024-11-10:
 * Enhanced logic:
   * No longer triggers rate limiting when matched lecture is cancelled.